seasketch/geoprocessing/website/docs/concepts/Concepts.md

 ### Classification System

 Planning processes may leverage a `classification system` for defining what levels of protection can be assigned to proposed areas.
 They then decide what protection levels are required at minimum to count towards meeting a planning objective.
 Marine Protected Areas or MPA's for example have multiple [classification schemes](https://docs.google.com/document/d/1i0baxgK8JEUjtU8mnzFiG5VB_gO8lmxCrAtJ5rltk30/edit?usp=sharing) to choose from.

-To learn more, visit the [advanced concepts](./AdvancedConcepts.md) page.